asadqureshi12/cardiometabolic-deterioration/README.md

 | WORSENING + UNSTABLE | 0 | 0 | 0 | 7 |
 | All other patients | 31 | 27 | 23 | 23 |

 All 7 WORSENING+UNSTABLE patients in Band 4.
-Two independent scoring pathways with no shared logic converge on the same patients.
+Band assignment and temporal signal computation converge on the same patients.
+The two layers share no direct input data but are not fully independent — temporal signals feed into band assignment as Layer 3.
+Convergence is partly a structural consequence of the scoring architecture and partly an empirical finding.

-**V3 — Delta Mean Exceedance Intensity:** WORSENING+UNSTABLE patients show 67% higher average exceedance intensity (0.1875 vs 0.1124).
-Higher maximum in the unflagged group reflects single-marker extremity without trajectory — consistent with the multi-domain convergence requirement for Band 4.
+**V3 — Internal Consistency Check:** WORSENING+UNSTABLE patients show 67% higher average exceedance intensity (0.1875 vs 0.1124).
+This confirms the scoring formula was applied correctly — mean exceedance intensity is the measure used to identify these patients, so higher intensity in the flagged group is an expected arithmetic consequence, not an independent validation finding.
+Higher maximum intensity in the unflagged group reflects single-marker extremity without trajectory — consistent with the multi-domain convergence requirement for Band 4.

 **V4 — Monthly Slope:** WORSENING+UNSTABLE group trends upward 0.021 → 0.365 across the observation window.
 All other patients oscillate flatly 0.107–0.150 with no directional signal.
 Full monthly table in `docs/technical_report.md`.